ok69531/AAIS-public/README.md

 - main.py: script for training when the subsampling ratio is fixed
 - main_tuned.py: script for training with subsampling ratio tuning
 - requirements.txt: dependencies for this repository
-- example.ipynb: tutorial for implementation AAIS
+- aais_example.ipynb: tutorial for implementation AAIS on colab